 2) Becoming a CPA in the state of Pennsylvania will require 150 credit hours of coursework, 36 credits of which must be in accounting, auditing, finance, tax, and business law.
 At that time, completing the certificate program will no longer be sufficient preparation to sit for the CPA exam.
-Please contact Melvin Watkins, CGS Academic Advisor, at firstname.lastname@example.org to discuss options for meeting these requirements while enrolled in the College of General Studies.
+Please contact Tiwanda Taylor, Director of CGS Academic Advising, at firstname.lastname@example.org to discuss options for meeting these requirements while enrolled in the College of General Studies.
 Visit also the Pennsylvania Institute of Certified Public Accountants for details about becoming a CPA.

 The post-baccalaureate certificate program requires twenty-four credits and a minimum grade of C (2.0) or better for all courses required for the program.
 Credits earned at other accredited educational institutions will be evaluated for transfer.
 However, a minimum of 15 credits must be earned at the University of Pittsburgh.
 Students must follow the approved prerequisites for each course.

 |CDACCT 6030||Financial Accounting||3||Helps students become informed users of firms' external financial reports.
 The basic structure and contents of such reports and the process by which they are prepared will be studied.
 Discussion will involve what items are included in the reports, how such items are measured, and how various economic events affect them.
 An understanding of what can be inferred from the reports about past performance, present position, and future prospect of the firm will be developed.|